McClung Farm Historic District

 McClung Farm Historic District is a historic home and national historic district located at McDowell, Highland County, Virginia.
+The main house was built in 1844.
 The district encompasses seven contributing buildings, three contributing sites, and three contributing structures.
-The main house was built in 1844, and is a two-story, five-bay, brick dwelling with a single-pile, central-passage plan and an original two-story rear addition in a vernacular Federal style.
-It has a three-bay-wide front porch.
-The contributing buildings and structures besides the house include: a large barn, a small barn, a cattle ramp, an outhouse, a corncrib, a smokehouse, a shed, and the Clover Creek Presbyterian Church and its outhouse.
-The contributing sites are a wood shed foundation, the ruins of the McClung Mill, and the Clover Creek Presbyterian Church cemetery.
+The other buildings and structures besides the house include: two barns, a cattle ramp, an outhouse, a corncrib, a smokehouse, a shed, and the Clover Creek Presbyterian Church and its outhouse.
+Also on the site are the foundation of a wooden shed, the ruins of the McClung Mill, and the Clover Creek Presbyterian Church cemetery.

 It was listed on the National Register of Historic Places in 1991.